 In addition to clothes, there are a few extra items that will go a long way in making your cruise to Alaska a memorable experience.
 For example, one of the highlights of traveling to Alaska is spotting wildlife in its natural habitat.
 Therefore, we recommend travelers bring a handheld camera and a good pair of binoculars, in order to fully experience the wonder of Alaska’s nature.

 Sure, you can take pictures with your phone, but do you really want to capture all those gorgeous landscapes and wildlife on a tiny phone?
 You’ll be thankful you packed your best camera on your trip to Alaska once you catch your first glimpse of a majestic glacier or humpback whale.

 One of the highlights of taking a cruise to Alaska is all the wildlife you’ll be exposed to during your trip.
 But in order to fully experience the animals of the Alaskan wilderness from your balcony or the ship’s deck, pack a pair of binoculars that will help give you the best view, regardless of how far away you are from the action.
 This is a must especially when going on an Alaska whale-watching cruise.

 If you’re considering going on any of the many outdoor adventures an Alaskan cruise has to offer, you might want to consider packing a waterproof bag in your suitcase.
-This will allow you to kayak, fish, or engage in any other water activity without worrying about your valuables, such as your passport, wallet, or camera, getting wet.
+This will allow you to kayak, fish, or engage in any other aquatic Alaskan adventure without worrying about your valuables getting wet.

 You might think because you won’t be lounging on the sand, you won’t need to pack some sunscreen for your cruise to Alaska.
 But keep in mind, you’ll be participating in many outdoor activities or standing out in the sun for a good amount of time while taking in glaciers and wildlife.
 Even if you’re covered up, you’ll want to make sure to pack a bottle of SPF to keep your face and neck safe from sun rays.